Diaries of Signalman W H L Woodgate spanning November 1941 to October 1945 - Part 12

 O'Brien died 3 am today. blood

-poisoning after Chol.
-Treatment
+poisoning after Chol. treatment

-(Record the hands in the rice some
+(Record the hands in the rice, some

 of our fellows are lower in

-statis than the boongs) & today
+Statis than the boongs) & today I

-have two fangers my bottle got broken
+have two jangers my bottle got broken

 latest order is that we must not